csanid/highlight/README.md

 Finally, the ``get_note`` view handles the API request made when the user clicks on a card to view the whole contents of the note or to edit it.
 The ``note_id`` that this view takes as argument is used to retrieve the data associated to that note from the database.
 The view then proceeds to create with that data a set of key-value pairs that is returned as a ``JsonResponse`` and will be handled by a JavaScript function that populates the form with the data received.

 ##### **Interaction with database**
-One of the most challenging problems I had to solve while working on the app was the communication between the database and the front-end.
-I had to write some JavaScript functions and create an API endpoint so that, when the user clicks on a card displayed on the main page of the app, the modal would open up and the form be populated with the data from the corresponding note.
-The form modal for viewing the complete content of the notes and for editing them is the same used for adding a new note.
+One of the most challenging problems I had to solve while working on the app was that of the communication between the database and the front-end.
+I approached it by writing some JavaScript functions and creating an API endpoint so that, when the user clicks on a card displayed on the main page of the app, the modal would open up and the form be populated with the data from the corresponding note.
+The modal form for viewing the complete content of the notes and for editing them is the same used for adding a new note.

 To achieve this, an anonymous JavaScript function written in the file ``highlight.js`` listens for any click made on a card shown on the main page.
-The function then opens up the modal and saves in a variable the id stored in the dataset of the card.
+The function then opens up the modal and saves in a variable the id of the note that is stored in the dataset of the card.
 It finally calls the ``get_note`` function with the value saved in ``note_id`` as parameter.

-The ``get_note`` function in ``highlight.js`` makes an API request to an endpoint that will retrieve the content of the note taking that id as parameter as I explained above on the paragraph about the ``get_note`` view.
+The ``get_note`` function in ``highlight.js`` makes an API request to an endpoint that will retrieve from the database the content of the note through the URL ``/highlight/notes/${id}``.
+This URL is associated in ``urls.py`` to the view ``get_note`` explained in the previous section.
+With the ``JsonResponse`` returned by that view and saved in the variable ``data``, the JavaScript function ``get_note`` calls the function ``populate_form`` taking the JSON data as its argument.
+This function populates the fields of the modal form with the data received from the server in JSON format.

 ##### **User interface**
+The remaining JavaScript and jQuery functions in ``highlight.js`` take care of the attributes and behavior of different HTML elements.
+Before explaining in detail what they do, it's convenient to describe first the design of the user interface.
+The file ``layout.html`` is extended by all the other ``html`` files.
+It sets up the general configuration of the documents, imports all the necessary libraries (Bootstrap and jQuery), images, fonts and files, and creates a navbar displaying first the logo of the app.
+If no user has logged in, the navbar will

 Justificar fields específicos: the notes to serve as well as bibliographic records.

 Reconocer que se podría haber incorporado framework de front-end